harpresing/etSingh.github.io/_posts/2016-05-11-opendaylight.markdown

 If you get the same result, your OpenDayLight and Mininet setup is working correctly.

-You can view the GUI of OpenDayLight by opening `192.168.56.101:6633` on your browser.
+You can view the GUI of OpenDayLight(DLUX UI) by opening `192.168.56.101:8181/index.html` on your browser.

 ![OpenDayLight Login Page]({{ site.url }}/images/posts/opendaylight/ODL-login.png "OpenDayLight Login Page")